SaschaPeukert/BelegParallelAlgorithmsNeo4j/README.md

          B = OperationNumber (for RW) [for the other algorithms this parameter states eg. how many nodes (out of a list) a thread has to expand [BATCHSIZE]]
          C = Number of Runs
          D = Number of Threads *
-         E = New SPI (true or false) (for RW) [for the other algorithms this parameter is irrelevant, but some value still needs to be present]
+         E = Kernel API (true or false) (for RW) [for the other algorithms this parameter is irrelevant, but some value still needs to be present]
          F = PropertyName, under which the results will be saved at the nodes G = PageCache (String ala "6G")
          H = Path to DB